ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/crc.md

 ## Hardware CRC - Porting Guide

 The Hardware CRC HAL API provides a low-level interface to the Hardware CRC module of a target platform.
-Implementing the Hardware CRC API is not mandatory, but implementing it you can gain the performance benefits of using hardware acceleration for CRC calculations, if the API is not implemented the CRC API will fallback to using table and bitwise CRC implementations.
+Implementing the Hardware CRC API will allow you to gain the performance benefits of using hardware acceleration for CRC calculations.
+For platforms without hardware CRC capabilities the API will fallback to using the table and bitwise CRC implementations.

 #### Assumptions